 Preparation of Manuscript

 All papers must be written in English language.
 All sections of the manuscript should be typed double-spaced on one side of good quality A4-sized paper with margins of at least 2.5 cm.
-Each of the following sections should be on separate pages: title page, abstract, text, acknowledgements, references, individual tables, and legends for illustrations.
+Each of the following sections should be as the following: title page, abstract, text, acknowledgements, references, individual tables, and legends for illustrations.
 All pages should be numbered consecutively, beginning with the title page.

 The title page should contain (1) the title of the article; (2) a short running head; (3) first name, middle initial, and last name of each author; (4) name of department(s) and institution(s), (5) keywords.

-The abstract should not contain more than 250 words.
-The authors should list 5-10 index keywords for subject classification following the abstract.
+The abstract should not contain more than 500 words.
+The authors should list no greater than six index keywords for subject classification following the abstract.

-Original article should be divided into sections with the following headings: Introduction, Materials and Methods, Results and Discussion.
+Original article should be divided into sections with the following headings: Introduction, Methods, Results, Discussion.
+Case report should be divided into sections with the following headings: Introduction, Case presentation and Discussion.

 Submit 2 complete sets of figures.
 Figures should be professionally drawn and photographed.
 Send sharp, glossy black-and-white photographic prints, usually 12 by 17 cm but not larger than 20 by 25 cm.
 Titles and detailed explanations belong in the legends for illustrations, not on the illustrations themselves.